 North Cascades National Park is a 500,000-acre park located in Washington State.
 The park is broken into two distinct areas; the Lake Chelan National and Ross Lake Recreation Areas.
 The Cascade mountains are fully glaciated and many people visit the park for the challenge of climbing.

 One of the best things to do in the park during the summer and fall is to hike thanks to the golden yellow larches and crystal blue lakes that surround the area.
 There are also many easy stops with gorgeous viewpoints as you’re driving through the park, such as Diablo Lake.
 Consider spending one day in North Cascades National Park if you’re in Seattle to experience this unique park.
 You’ll love all the North Cascades National Park hiking to be found here.

 Olympic National Park is located on the Olympic Peninsula in Washington State.
 It is broken into four regions – the alpine areas, the Pacific coastline, the drier east side and its forests, and the rainforest on the west side.
 If you have time, you’ll want to go on an Olympic Peninsula road trip to see the best of the park.

 Within the park sit the Olympic Mountains, Mount Olympus being the tallest of them all.
-There are many different hikes to explore in the area, or you can head to the beach.
+There are many different hikes in Olympic to explore in the area, or you can head to the beach.
 Whether you spend a weekend here or visit Olympic National Park in 1 day, you’ll love visiting the park.

 New River Gorge